srleecode/ng-msw/libs/ng-shared/ng-msw/util/README.md

 # Solution

-- `mswDecorator` and `initialize` is exposed and can be used to start the mock service worker with a set of mocks that will be returned.
+- `mswDecorator` and `initialize`.
+These can be used to start the mock service worker with a set of mocks that will be returned.
 This is to be used in the storybook tests.
 - `HttpMockModule`.
-This exposes a module that loads a Angular interceptor.
-This interceptor returns the mocks as observables.
+This loads a Angular interceptor that returns the mocks as observables.
 Using HttpMockModule makes it easy to use the mocks in jest tests with services.
 - Both approaches consume `HttpMock` objects.
 This allows you to use the same mocks in the storybook tests and the jest service tests.
 The rest mock service worker example above can be written like this with a `HttpMock` object.

 ```